Shavkat Mirziyoyev: Domestic reforms

 Some analysts think Mirziyoyev wants to enter in history as a reformer.
 He removed most of Karimov's officials and urged government to employ "new, young people who love their country."
-After a year in office, Mirziyoyev is increasingly moving away from his predecessor's policy, which is especially visibly in his active foreign policy.
+After a year in office, Mirziyoyev is increasingly moving away from his predecessor's policy, which is especially visible in his active foreign policy.
 He visited all the Uzbek regions and big cities to get acquainted with the implementation of the projects and reforms which he had ordered.
 Many analysts and Western media compared his rule with Chinese leader Deng Xiaoping or Russian leader Mikhail Gorbachev; his rule has been quoted as being an "Uzbek Spring".

 At the end of that year, he was named the "Asian of the Year of 2018" by the Asia Journalist Association (AJA).

 In August 2019 he closed the notorious Jaslyk Prison.

 In July 2021, Mirziyoyev's spokesperson attempted to generate some suspense as to whether or not the President would run in the elections again.
 It was widely acknowledged that Mirziyoyev would not only participate but likely win.

+Constitutional reform

 On 1 July 2022 protests broke out in the autonomous region of Karakalpakstan over proposed amendments to the Constitution of Uzbekistan which would have ended Karakalpakstan's status as an autonomous region of Uzbekistan and right to secede from Uzbekistan via referendum.
 They were brutally suppressed, at least 18 people were killed.
+President Mirziyoyev traveled to Nukus on July 2 in the midst of the crisis.
+He announced that the controversial constitutional changes affecting Karakalpakstan would be withdrawn.

+The updated Constitution defines Uzbekistan the first time as a social, secular and legal state.
+Main changes include a shift from the principle of state-society-individual to individual-society-state.
+The norms relating to the state’s social obligations have been tripled.
+It is emphasized that ensuring human rights and freedoms is the highest goal of the state.

+In April 2023, a referendum was held in Uzbekistan to change the constitution.
+The adopted amendments increased the presidential term from 5 to 7 years.
+The number of terms is still limited to two, but due to a change in the constitution, Mirziyoyev's previous presidencies are not counted.
+Shortly thereafter, the head of state called early elections.
+They passed on July 9, 2023.
+Mirziyoyev won with 87% of the vote on a turnout of almost 80%.